jensonp/project-steam-engine/backend-deep-dive-fixed.md

 }
 ```

-**Step 1** — API key resolution: The optional `apiKey` parameter allows tests to inject a test key.
-If not provided, the constructor falls back to `config.steamApiKey`.
+**Step 1** — API key resolution: The optional `api​Key` parameter allows tests to inject a test key.
+If not provided, the constructor falls back to `config.​steam​Api​Key`.
 The `||` operator means an empty string `''` is treated as missing.

 **Step 2** — API key validation: If no key is available, the constructor throws immediately.
-This is a fail-fast pattern — better to crash at `getSteamService()` call time than to discover the key is missing during an API request.
+This is a fail-fast pattern — better to crash at `get​Steam​Service()` call time than to discover the key is missing during an API request.

-**Step 3** — Axios instance creation: `axios.create()` returns a new `AxiosInstance` with the given defaults.
+**Step 3** — Axios instance creation: `axios.​create()` returns a new `Axios​Instance` with the given defaults.
 Each instance maintains its own defaults (baseURL, timeout) but shares the same underlying HTTP adapter (`http` or `https` module).

 ### Singleton pattern